Mary Garrett Hay

-Mary "Mollie" Garrett Hay (August 20, 1857 – August 29, 1928) was an American suffragist and community organizer.
+Mary Garrett Hay (August 20, 1857 – August 29, 1928) was an American suffragist and community organizer.
 She served as president of the Women's City Club of New York, the Woman Suffrage Party and the New York Equal Suffrage League.
 Hay was known for creating woman's suffrage groups across the country.
 She was also close to the notable suffragist, Carrie Chapman Catt, with one contemporary, Rachel Foster Avery, stating that Hay "really loves" Catt.

 Early life

 Hay was born in Charlestown, Indiana, on August 20, 1857.
 She was the eldest of five children of Andrew Jennings Hay, a physician, and Rebecca H. Hay (née Garrett).
 Her mother died when she was young and she would travel with her father, who was an important Republican, when he visited patients or had political work.
 She was a devout Presbyterian.
 Hay attended the Western Female Seminary in Oxford, Ohio, between 1873 and 1874, where she studied to become a pharmacist and later worked for her father's pharmacy.